alex-monro/isolate/README.md

 # isolate

-AI-powered audio stem separator.
-Upload any track and split it into vocals, drums, bass, and melody as separate downloadable files.
+The simplest stem splitter on the internet.
+Upload a track, pick your stems (vocals, drums, bass, melody), download.
+That's the whole app.

 **Live demo:** [tryisolate.xyz](https://tryisolate.xyz/)